 Organics

 While the concept of a circular economy is most often applied to manufactured goods, it also applies to organics, including food.
-The benefits of managing food and yard waste at end of life are significant — and businesses and governments are increasingly addressing these opportunities.
+The benefits of managing food and yard waste at end-of-life are significant — and businesses and governments are increasingly addressing these opportunities.

 Preventing food waste upstream benefits the environment in terms of emissions reduction and helps communities in need by providing nutrition that would otherwise go unused.
 Where possible, WM helps prevent food from being wasted and encourages its redistribution through local food donation programs.
-For other organic material, we continue to invest in new or expanded programs for managing these materials to their most beneficial use.
+For other organic materials, we continue to invest in new or expanded programs for managing these materials to their most beneficial use.

 1. US EPA | National Overview: Facts and Figures on Materials, Wastes and Recycling